 Taxpayer account management is legally constrained bookkeeping: it is not merely “accounting best practice,” but the operationalization of statutory rules governing payment ordering, set-off, refunds, and third-party collections.

-TaRMS changes the payment/allocation paradigm: payments do not require the tax head at the bank; instead, the system keeps a Single Account balance and allocates based on posted obligations.
+TaRMS changes the payment/allocation approach: payments do not require the tax head at the bank; instead, the system keeps a Single Account balance and allocates based on posted obligations.
 This increases the professional importance of timely return filing, posting integrity, and 3-way matching in reconciliation.

 Refunds are not automatically cash: VAT refunds are subject to set-off across taxes and may be withheld for missing returns; TaRMS supports offsetting refunds against other obligations but enforces currency separation (no ZWL-to-USD offsets).